MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-operations.md

 7. Perform the necessary administrative tasks.
 8. Restart the machine when you're finished.

-The console is now back in its normal operation mode.The following procedure requires you to attach a keyboard to the device if one is not already attached.
+The console is now back in its normal operation mode.
+The following procedure requires you to attach a keyboard to the device if one is not already attached.

 ### Switching to Admin Mode and back when the Microsoft Teams Rooms app crashes